 Services included concept development, planning, writing (if necessary), proofreading, editing, design, illustrations, coordination of bidding, coordination of photography, prepress production and production supervision.

-All advertising, design and printing of materials to the university's external audiences flow through the Office of Public Affairs.
+All advertising, design and printing of materials to the university's external audiences flow through University Marketing Communications.
 We are responsible for overseeing the overall consistency of images presented to the public (University Policy D-39).

-To receive publication design assistance from the Office of Public Affairs, call (936) 468-2605.
+To receive publication design assistance from University Marketing Communications, call (936) 468-2605.
 We are happy to help compile and proof the information for your publication.
 Once all the information and artwork is compiled, our graphic artist will begin the design work on your piece.
 We cannot begin work on incomplete projects.
 Design work begins when all material has been submitted.

 - Brochures: 4 weeks